jlguo9/FYP2021-2022/README.md

     $ ./main.exe -o <input filepath> <output folder> <smallest reference> <largest reference> <smallest modification> \
     <largest modification> <original loss rate> <thread_number(optional)>

-Input filepath is path of the csv-format JND Surface generated offline. output folder is the folder where the resultant JND Surface will be put.
+Input filepath is the path of the csv-format JND Surface generated offline. output folder is the folder where the resultant JND Surface will be put.
 The last parameter "thread number" is optional; if a number is given, the online transformation will run in multi-threads using openMP.

+Note that f1 and f2 should be user-defined before running according to the error concealment strategy used.
 The program will repeatedly ask for current network loss rate, and give the resultant JND Surfaces.
 Enter -1 to quit.

 ## To merge two JND Surfaces regarding one same control input: